Block Party

 How it works

-In this activity, students try to make a variety of different shapes using pattern blocks.
-As they do so, they discover relationships between different pattern blocks that they can use to find different ways to make the same shape.
 Students also play a game as a team where each member of the team is assigned a shape to make and given some pattern blocks, and the goal is for all the team members to make their shapes.
 But there's a catch: The pattern blocks each team member gets to start might not be the ones they need in order to make their shape!
-Students have to cooperate with each other by exchanging pattern blocks in order for everyone to make their shape.
+Students have to cooperate with each other by giving each other blocks in order for everyone to make their shape.

-Recording handout
+Recording / Challenges handout

 Why we like this activity

-• It’s fun!
+It’s fun!
 Students enjoy trying to make the different shapes.

-• It helps students develop geometric reasoning.
+It helps students develop geometric reasoning.

-• It requires students to engage in mathematical habits of mind:
+It requires students to engage in mathematical habits of mind:

-• Using logic and finding and using strategies when trying to make different shapes
+- Using logic and finding and using strategies when trying to make different shapes